 Our volunteers come from a wide variety of backgrounds.
 Newcomers can ask questions about living and working in Canada or what to talk about when meeting a child’s teacher, attending a social or community event, or speaking with colleagues at break time, etc.

 We provide training and resources to support our volunteers throughout the program.

 This program provides a level of anonymity and personal support in building confidence in your English conversational skills.

-Permanent Residents, Refugee Claimants, Convention Refugees and Protected Persons, Live in Caregivers, and people who have become Canadian Citizens within the last three years are eligible for this program.
+Only Permanent Residents, Refugee Claimants, Convention Refugees and Protected Persons, Live in Caregivers, and people who have become Canadian Citizens within the last three years are eligible for this program.
 Unfortunately, due to funding restrictions we are unable to serve Work Permit, Study Permit, and Visitor Visa holders.